 The Victorian State Government is currently investing in projects to take trucks off local roads by connecting major freight hubs by rail to the Port of Melbourne.
 One of the largest private container depots in Victoria, accommodating 7,500 containers, is situated in Tottenham and is approximately 7km from Webb Dock at the Port of Melbourne.
 These containers must be transported through residential streets in Maribyrnong, past schools and childcare centres.
-This is just one example of container storage depots situated in Maribyrnong.
+Further work on the location and multi-modal access of shipping container storage depots must be an integral part of the planning of the freight and logistics network to reduce the volume of trucks transporting containers through residential areas.

-The proposed Victorian government Port Rail Shuttle and Mode Shift Incentive Scheme56 are both committed to reducing the number of trucks on local streets.
-The Maribyrnong Integrated Transport Strategy also contains a number of policies aimed at reducing truck traffic in Maribyrnong57.
+The proposed Victorian government Port Rail Shuttle and Mode Shift Incentive Scheme53 are both committed to reducing the number of trucks on local streets.